fditraglia/fditraglia.github.io/research.md

 title: Research
 permalink: /research/
 ---
+I an an econometrician with a particular interest in the interface between theory and practice.
+The three main topics of my recent and ongoing research are model selection and averaging, measurement error, and models with social interactions.
+I also work on substantive applications with a significant econometric component, primarily in applied microeconomics.
+Click [here](https://github.com/fditraglia.com/fditraglia-research/raw/master/DiTraglia-research-statement.pdf) to download a copy of my full research statement.

 ## Publications

 - [A Generalized Focused Information Criterion for GMM with Applications to Panel Data Models](https://onlinelibrary.wiley.com/doi/10.1002/jae.2614) (with Minsu Chang), *Journal of Applied Econometrics*, 2018, 33 (3), pp. 378-397 [[pre-print](http://ditraglia.com/pdf/GFIC_paper.pdf), [code](https://github.com/fditraglia/gfic)]